nakkht/pgu.dev/_posts/2020-08-01-rust-lifetime-elision.md

 // and so on
 ```

-Then you don't need to explicitly annotate parameter lifetimes.
+You don't need to explicitly annotate parameter lifetimes.
 Rust does that for you behind the scenes by providing each reference its own input lifetime.
 Equivalent `sum` function will look like this:

 ```rust
 fn sum<'a>(x: &'a i32) -> i32